As an alternative to outright refusal, the Local Authority may grant permission subject to conditions.

-If you are not prepared to accept the conditions you can either discuss the position with the planning officer, who may be able to suggest ways of overcoming the authority’s objections, or you can appeal against the condition(s) that you do not agree with.
+If you are not prepared to accept the conditions you should discuss your objections with the authority, who may be able to suggest ways of resolving them.
+Alternatively, once the decision has been issued, you can appeal against the condition(s) that you do not agree with or make a subsequent application to have them varied or removed.

 Planning obligations and agreements